Aolakije/Lem-in-Ant-Algorithm/README.md

 The visualizer will help better understand how the algorithm works and provide insights into path efficiency.

 ## Team
-This project was developed by a team of three dedicated developers focused on creating an efficient solution to a complex graph traversal and scheduling problem.
+This project was developed by Aolakije a dedicated developer focused on creating an efficient solution to a complex graph traversal and scheduling problem.

 For detailed explanations of the algorithms, see our [documentation](docs/lem_in_full_line_by_line_walkthrough_from_your_original_code_to_the_final_passing_audit.md).